floooh/sokol/README.md

 Emulators](https://floooh.github.io/tiny8bit/) for more interesting usage examples.

 # Updates

+- **27-Oct-2020**: I committed a bugfix for a lonstanding WebGK canvas id versus css-selector confusion in the emscripten/WASM backend code in sokol_app.h.
+  I think the fix should not require any changes in your code (because if you'd be using a canvas name different from the default "canvas" it wouldn't have worked anyway).
+See this bug for details: https://github.com/floooh/sokol/issues/407

 - **22-Oct-2020**: sokol_app.h now has file drag'n'drop support on Win32,
   macOS and Linux.
 WASM/HTML5 support will be added soon-ish.
 This will